BlueprintFramework/web-old/docs/pages/developing-extensions/Admin-views.md

 You might have already noticed that `{name}`, `{identifier}` and `{version}` have been replaced with the corresponding values automatically.
 These strings are referred to as [placeholders](?page=documentation/placeholders), which you can find documentation for [on this page](?page=documentation/placeholders).

-Right now all lines or on the same row.
-This is due to how Blueprint builds your admin view internally, as it doesn't handle linebreaks.
+Right now all lines are on the same row.
+This is due to how HTML is rendered in Blueprint’s admin view, as it doesn’t handle line breaks.
 We can fix this by adding `<br>` tags at the end of each line.

 <div class="row container mb-2">
   <div class="col rounded-1 py-2" style="background-color: #282c34">